ucsc-creativecoding/From-Drawings/README.md

 For combining the ocean and tree outputs, the mask we generate are shown in image below top too images, and by doing some multiplication and addition operations to the mask and the outputs, the final result is shown in image below right bottom image.

 ![](MaskForTreeandOcean.PNG)

+# Code Usage
+The usage of pix2pix is descripted here: https://github.com/affinelayer/pix2pix-tensorflow To get the edge of an image:

+# Trained Model

+You can access to the pretained model in the google drive folder: https://drive.google.com/drive/u/0/folders/1ysksYyPh5ZdX9t7XxwIUvyDKhDlBfk0U

+We have trained networks based on pix2pix model for different categories:
+1. Tree
+2. Rose
+3. River
+4. Daisy
+5. Apple
+6. dandelion
+7. Drawings - Scenes
+8. Edges of scenes - Scenes